-The underwriters propose to offer the shares of common stock at the public offering price on the cover page of this prospectus at that price less a selling concession of \$\ \text{per share.} After the public offering the representatives may change the public offering price and concession.
+The representatives have advised us that the underwriters propose initially to offer the shares to the public at the public offering price on the cover page of this prospectus and to dealers at that price less a concession not in excess of \$ per share.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
+After the public offering, the public offering price, concession and discount may be changed.